tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Next we have *In & Out* which is a comedy from the mid 90s which is about a man who thinks he's straight for most of his life and then realizes he's gay just as he's about to get married and it's kind of about his coming out process and he's uh late 30s early 40s ish so you know he's oh god older oh I feel old now and it did really well in the 90s and was really well liked in the 90s it is very of its time though it is very much a 90s movie so I'm gonna put it in fine because it's not the best movie ever made by any means it's not the best gay movie ever made it's not great but it's worth a watch like if you're bored and you've watched all the other movies on the list that I'm recommending it's worth putting it on to just kind of see where the mindset of Hollywood was when it came to gay people in the mid 90s
+Next we have *In & Out* which is a comedy from the mid 90s which is about a man who thinks he's straight for most of his life and then realizes he's gay just as he's about to get married, and it's kind of about his coming out process.
+And he's late 30s, early 40s-ish, so you know, he's-- oh god, older. [pulls his turtleneck up to cover his mouth] Ugh, I feel old now. [back to normal] And it did really well in the 90s and was really well liked in the 90s.
+It is very of its time though, it is *very* much a 90s movie, so I'm gonna put it in Fine because it's not the best movie ever made by any means.
+It's not the best gay movie ever made, it's not... great, but it's worth a watch.
+Like if you're bored, and you've watched all the other movies on the list that I'm recommending, it's worth putting it on to just kind of see where the mindset of Hollywood was when it came to gay people in the mid 90s.

 </james>
 <from></from>